-The proposed Adaptive Reuse Plan for Troutbeck consists of 9 phases.
+The proposed Adaptive Reuse Plan for Troutbeck consists of 8 phases.
 This report was prepared to review and detail both the existing site conditions and the proposed wastewater treatment renovations/construction that will occur during each phase.
 At this time only Phase 1 is being reviewed for Site Plan approval by the Town of Amenia.
 As part of the Phase 1 site plan review, the corresponding sewage disposal system design will be completed for review and approval by both the Dutchess County Department of Health and the NYSDEC division of water.
 The existing soil conditions that were investigated covering a large area of 7.2 acres were all found to be at least 7.5 feet deep with percolation tests ranging from 1-12 minutes per inch.
 Therefore, any future wastewater treatment design for the Troutbeck site will not need any fill.
-Furthermore, the sandy gravel soil was found to be very good percolation material showing that the 7.2 acres of tested land will be more than sufficient space to construct and install onsite conventional sewage disposal systems.
-In general, the sewage collection system sizing calculations prepared for each future phase meet the sizing requirements of the Dutchess County Department of Health and the NYSDEC.
-Furthermore, the existing SPDES permit (DEC ID# 3-1320-00027/00004) identifies 4 existing outfalls for the overall Troutbeck site.
-As each phase is developed the SPDES Permit will be updated with each phase as it moves forward.
+Furthermore, the sandy gravel soil was found to be very good percolation material showing that the 7.2 acres of tested land will be more than sufficient space to construct and install onsite conventional sanitary sewage treatment systems.